-- PFMC: considers and adopts changes to the CSP which dictates allocation of the catch limit among sectors (Sep., Nov. of the previous year) - IPHC: adopts the following limits and management measures for the IPHC Regulatory Area 2A Pacific halibut fishery: - catch limits, including endorsement of the PFMC's CSP and the resulting sector allocations.
-(Jan) - o fishing periods, including a series of potential dates for the directed commercial fishery and specification that it will operate from 0800 hours to 1800 hours local time on those days (IPHC Regulation Section 8 (2)) (range of potential dates in Jan, closure announced when allocation of limit estimated to be attained). - fishing period limits, including limits by vessel size class as specified in IPHC Fishery Regulations (2017) Section 11 (1,2,3,6,7) and 12. - license procedures, to issue licenses to vessels as specified at IPHC Regulation Section 4 (no fee, no limit on the number of licenses issued, applications due no later than 2359 on 30 April, or on the first weekday in May if 30 April is a Saturday or Sunday) (Apr/May) - NMFS: implements the resulting catch limits and management measures in US regulations (Feb/Mar)
+- PFMC: considers and adopts changes to the CSP which dictates allocation of the catch limit among sectors (Sep., Nov. of the previous year) - IPHC: adopts the following limits and management measures for the IPHC Regulatory Area 2A Pacific halibut fishery: - o catch limits.
+(Jan) - o fishing periods, including a series of potential dates for the directed commercial fishery and specification that it will operate from 0800 hours to 1800 hours local time on those days (IPHC Regulation Section 8 (2)) (range of potential dates in Jan, closure announced when allocation of limit estimated to be attained). - fishing period limits, including limits by vessel size class as specified in IPHC Fishery Regulations (2017) Section 11 (1,2,3,6,7) and 12. - license procedures, to issue licenses to vessels as specified at IPHC Regulation Section 4 (no fee, no limit on the number of licenses issued, applications due no later than 2359 on 30 April, or on the first weekday in May if 30 April is a Saturday or Sunday) (Apr/May) - NMFS: implements the catch limits and management measures in US regulations (Feb/Mar)